pabsan-0/tmux-lan-deploy/README.md

 Be very careful and mind the following:

-- Mount point could be left unmounted
+- Mount point could be left unmounted, keep an eye on warnings if any
 - Mount point is read/write for all clients
 - Weird stuff can happen when layering `tmux`
 - Do not put more than one finger in the power plug